itsschwer/ror2-damage-log/README.md

 - how long entries are logged for can be adjusted
 - how many entries are logged can be adjusted
 - the log only being visible in the scoreboard can be enabled
-- the log being be presented in simple text mode can be enabled
+- the log being presented in simple text mode can be enabled

 Portraits mode | Simple text mode
 --- | ---